Château La Fleur de Boüard 2011

 Nose

-blend of red and black fruits with subtle smoky and mocha notes
+a blend of red and black berries with subtle smoky and mocha notes

-Smooth attack.
-Develops with great aromatic finesse toward fruity notes reminiscent of morello cherries.
+A smooth attack.
+The wine evolves with great aromatic finesse, developing fruity notes reminiscent of morello cherries.
 Very refined tannins.
 Beautiful roundness.
-Lingering finish with coffee flavors.
+A lingering finish with coffee flavors.

 Serve